-1. In April 2023, the Company completed the acquisition of Vaaldiam do Brasil Mineração Ltda. ("Vaaldiam"), which holds several mineral exploration permits covering five prospective diamond exploration properties in Minas Gerais, Bahia and Mato Grosso, Brazil.
-For consideration, the Company issued 2,272,000 common shares with a fair value of \$193,120.
+- 1. In April 2023, the Company completed the acquisition of Vaaldiam do Brasil Mineração Ltda. ("Vaaldiam"), which holds several mineral exploration permits covering four prospective diamond exploration properties in Minas Gerais and Mato Grosso States in Brazil.
+For consideration, the Company issued 2,272,000 common shares with a fair value of \$193,120. - 2.
+In August 2023, the Company through its wholly-owned subsidiary Vaaldiam, entered into a development agreement that provides Tres-Or with the exclusive right to develop kimberlite diamond deposits on 7 blocks of mineral licenses situated in the Coromandel diamond district of Minas Gerais State, Brazil.